ocaml/opam/master_changes.md

   * Lookup at `gpatch` before `patch` on macOS now that both homebrew and macports expose `gpatch` as `gpatch` since Homebrew/homebrew-core#174687 [#6255 @kit-ty-kate]
   * Relax lookup on OpenBSD to consider all installed packages [#6362 @semarie]
   * Speedup the detection of available system packages with pacman and brew [#6324 @kit-ty-kate]
+  * The system GNU Patch and diff are no longer runtime dependencies of opam [#5892 @kit-ty-kate]

 ## Format upgrade